reed-mcdaniel-716/reed-mcdaniel-716/README.md

 - 📫 How to reach me: Find me on [LinkedIn](https://www.linkedin.com/in/reed-mcdaniel)
 - 🙂 Pronouns: they/them 🏳️‍🌈
 - ⚡ Fun fact: I have 10+ years of boxing experience 🥊

+---

+## Portfolio Projects
+- [JAMMMING](https://github.com/reed-mcdaniel-716/jammming): A React app using the Genius Lyric API to build playlists